 In the summer of 1924, two pairs of mink replaced the muskrats and after checking their sex, I subdivided the muskrat pens so each mink had its own quarters.
 The next spring both females had litters one of five the other three.
 Unfortunately, the mother of five died of a condition that was to plague ranches for many years - nursing sickness.

-That fall, I went to Prince of Wales College in Charlottetown, 40 miles from home and with the exception of weekends, the hired man became the mink rancher.
+That fall, I went to Prince of Wales College in Charlottetown, 40 miles from home and except for weekends, the hired man became the mink rancher.
 We carried three pairs over the winter.
 I repaid dad with five mink, for the original two pairs.
 My father had an unusual business theory which I was happy to follow - always make sure the other fellow has a profit, but not too much'.

 The middle twenties saw the beginning of the export of live mink to Europe.
 Nelson Waldron in his 1927 bulletin, mentions London, England as one address.
 In 1926, 200 live mink were shipped to Bavaria from America.
 Further shipments were made in 1927 and 1928.
 The recipients founded the Mink Farmers' Corporation in 1928 and tried to discourage further importations.

 In business, he started a feed company that had eastern Canada as a market.
 Later he had a chemical firm that produced pesticides.
 He edited and published a fur magazine.
-In all the organizations both civic and livestock that he served, he rose to the position of highest authority.
-He was a one man gang.
-The best thing to happen to Summerside since they built the electric light plant; in fact better - he had more voltage!
+In all the organizations both civic and livestock that he served, he rose to the position of the highest authority.
+He was a one-man gang.
+The best thing to happen to Summerside since they built the electric light plant; better - he had more voltage!

 Later, when he was president of the Canadian National Silver Fox Breeders Association he made what, to me, was his greatest contribution to the fur industry.
 He organized the collection of old fur farming literature which included old fur magazines, pamphlets, prizelists, government fur farm reports and bulletins.
 These eventually were placed in the Public Archives in Charlottetown and have been of inestimable value in the writing of this history.